 Criminal Background Checks

-Criminal background checks and drug screening may be a requirement at affiliated clinical sites utilized for training in the Diagnosis and Procedural Coding Program.
+Criminal background checks and drug screening may be a requirement at affiliated clinical sites utilized for training in the Medical Coding Program.
 Based on the results of these checks, an affiliated clinical site may determine to not allow your presence at their facility.
-This would result in your inability to successfully complete the Diagnosis and Procedural Coding Program.
+This would result in your inability to successfully complete the Medical Coding Program.
 Students will be responsible for the costs of the background check.
 Additionally, a criminal background may preclude employment.
 More information is available from your program director.

 Students will be required to meet all health guidelines of affiliated clinical agencies.
 Personal health insurance may be required by some agencies.
 Students are highly encouraged to carry personal health insurance and are responsible for costs incurred due to injury or illness while enrolled.
 Students will be responsible for the cost of the physical examination and required immunizations and/or testing.